-Staff will record any safeguarding or child protection observations or concerns about a child by completing a Green form.
+Staff will record any safeguarding or child protection observations or concerns about a child by using a Green Form.
 The same format will be used by staff to record and report any observations or concerns that suggest a child might benefit from early help.
-Visiting professionals
+Observations relating to concerns that previously were noted on a blue form, will now be recorded on CPOMS by all staff.